 - No smoking, eating or drinking is permitted in the Research Room.

-- All researchers and visitors must sign the Guest Register located in the lobby of Special Collections.
+- All researchers and visitors must sign the Guest Register located in the lobby of the Special Collections Research Center.

 - Only pencils are permitted in the Research Room.